mohit838/inventory-managements-golang/README.md

 You can write unit tests for:

 - Config loading (`config.AppConfig()` with a temporary YAML).
-- Service layer (e.g. `TodoService`) by mocking the database or using an in-memory SQLite for speed.
+- Service layer (e.g., `ItemService`) by mocking the database or using an in-memory SQLite for speed.
 - Redis operations by pointing to a local Redis instance or using a mock client interface.

 Example: